 Ventilation systems are designed to be installed in areas that suffer from damp and mould-related issues such as bathrooms.
 Permagard’s very affordable Perma-vent Standard replaces moisture-laden air with fresh clean air, forcing contaminants to leave the home.
 Improved ventilation is the one of the most effective ways to control condensation and eliminate mould infestations in bathrooms.

-Free ways to Avoid Condensation
+Free ways to Avoid Condensation in your bathroom

 Condensation can be controlled by you and for free.
 Simply changing your behaviour in the home can reduce the risk of condensation.

-• Close the bathroom door when bathing/showering
+• Close the bathroom door when bathing / showering

-• Open windows during and after bathing/showering to allow the moist air to escape
+• Open windows during and after bathing / showering to allow the moist air to escape

 • Wipe down all surfaces, including bath units, windows sills and tiles to remove any excess moisture